ERA OF AUSTRALIAN PROSPERITY?

 There were many specific driving factors: privatisation, deregulation, economic rationalism, closure of 150 abattoirs (240,000 jobs from abattoirs and feeder/service industries) through live export of cattle and sheep; but most of all it was caused by the reduction and removal of tariffs, required by the globalist political cult of free trade.
 Free trade really means big devour small; and how this makes Australia "more competitive" has yet to be explained.
 Obviously, it cannot be explained because it is destroying Australian manufacturing, our food security, our disease quarantine, our jobs, our standard of living, our national sovereignty, and our ownership of our own resources... natural, infrastructural, and human resources.

 The first necessary action to reverse this national slide into economic oblivion must be the restoration of industry protection... tariffs.

 What are tariffs?

 Tariffs are taxes placed on foreign imported goods and services that protect Australian industries, workers and families from unfair foreign competition.
 Removal of these protections destroyed three quarters of our family farms and almost 90% of our manufacturing sector.
 It is now beginning to destroy our IT and service industries.

-Incredibly, Australia is the only country in the world whose government went to these advanced lengths (although the US is not far behind).
-Currently, and alone in the workd, it has imposed a crazy carbon tax that will exacerbate the damage and impoverish those not already pauperised, whilst having no positive environmental effect.
+Incredibly, Australia is the only country in the world whose government adopted these advanced measures of self-destruction (although the US is not far behind).

 What can be done to save our country?